szarnyasg/graph-data-management/README.md

-# Pointers for SQL/PGQ
+# Pointers for GQL and SQL/PGQ

-SQL/PGQ is a proposed extension to the SQL standard.
-It allows creating property graph views over a relational database by defining vertex and edge tables, and querying these views with the ASCII art syntax popularized by [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)).
+This repository contains pointers to the upcoming GQL (Graph Query Language) standard and the SQL/PGQ extension of the SQL standard.

-This repository containers a pointers to navigate the literature on graph queries over relational database management systems and graph query languages.
+Both allow querying property graphs with the ASCII art syntax popularized by [Cypher](https://en.wikipedia.org/wiki/Cypher_(query_language)).

 Legend: